Once created, panels can be powerful tools for managing and monitoring a network or process.

 Recent time period in the Alert History

 When viewing a panel, the toolbar contains time period filter buttons ranging from 1 hour to 12 months.
 These apply only when your panel contains alerts.
 If you click an alert in the panel to view more details, the time period selected here will apply to the Alerts History shown.
-For example, if you select 7d, when you click an alert in the panel, the Alerts History will open filtered to show only the selected alert and showing the history of alerts triggered over the last 7 days.
+For example, if you select 7d, when you click an alert in the panel, the Alerts History will show only the selected alert and the history of alerts triggered over the last 7 days.

 Data refresh in live queries